mjstraughan/CubingHistory/docs/3x3/Methods/Petrus.md

 ## World Rubik's Cube Championship 1982

 Thanks to winning the Swedish Championship, Petrus was qualified and invited as a contestant in the World Rubik’s Cube Championship 1982.
-Before the competition, Aftonbladet again interviewed Petrus, asking how he feels and about his practice regimen [^aftonbladet-nd].
+Before the competition, Aftonbladet again interviewed Petrus, asking how he feels and about his practice regimen [^aftonbladet-1982].
 Petrus stated that he was now able to each day solve under his previous best of 27 seconds, and that his new personal record was 22.41 seconds.
 Petrus achieved a final solve time of 24.57 seconds at the 1982 championship, ranking him in fourth place [^singmaster-1982].
 The day after the championship, on June 6, 1982, Aftonbladet published another interview with Petrus, congratulating him on his fourth place finish [^petrus-1982].

 <ImageCollage
 images={[